jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)

-> A comprehensive, ambitious STEM-heavy curriculum roadmap from early childhood through 12th grade, designed to prepare students to become first-principle independent thinkers with an intuitive understanding of the world, rooted in mathematics and the sciences.
+> A comprehensive and ambitious STEM-heavy curriculum roadmap from early childhood through 12th grade, designed to prepare students to become first-principle and independent thinkers.

 ## 🎯 Objective

-This work-in-progress curriculum checklist outlines a rigorous educational pathway that emphasizes:
+This work-in-progress curriculum checklist will be continually updated; it outlines a rigorous educational pathway that emphasizes:
-- **Strong mathematical foundations** with early mastery of arithmetic operations
+- **Strong mathematical foundations**
 - **Scientific exploration** from the earliest ages.
-- **Building an intuitive understanding of how the world works.**

-If your kid follows this path diligently, they will be ready for the 22th century.

-## 🤔 Why Use a Curriculum Checklist?
-Because you want to be proactive and take matter into your own hands.
-Just because your kid's school suck does not mean their education has to.
-Be involve in your kid's education.
-Parental influence matters.

 ## 📚 How to Use This Curriculum

-This independent curriculum is best used as a checklist for parents to ensure their child are educated to the highest standards.
-Educated parents can easily supplement any topics not covered by the school curriculum.
+This independent curriculum is best used as a checklist for parents to ensure their child are adequately educated.
+It helps identify weaknesses and blind spots, allowing for early intervention.
+Parents can supplement any topics not covered by their kid's school curriculum.

 ## 🎯 About the Author

-I am a physician, data scientist, and father of 2 young budding first-principle thinkers.
-As an immigrant kid in Chinatown, NYC, I grew up without any money, guidance, or connections.
-My single mom was too busy working at the garment sweatshop and I had to teach myself many things outside my school curriculum to make myself competitive for the best universities.
+I am a physician, data scientist, and father of 2 kids.
 I attended NYC public schools from grade 1 to 12, and went on to attend college at Columbia University where I graduated with high honors in Mechanical Engineering.
 I then obtained my medical degree at NYU, and did my radiology residency at Harvard.
 While practicing as a radiologist, along the way I got a master of science in Data Science from UT Austin.
 I feel very qualified to help kids succeed academically.

 In the words of Mark Twain, I never let my schooling interfere with my education.
-Neither should you.

 ## 📋 Curriculum Overview